Tanganelli/CoAPthon/README.md

 > db.resources.createIndex( { "ep": 1, "d": 1 }, { unique: true } )
 ```

-You will find all mongoDB parameters in coapthon/defines.py file.
+You can change user, password and database name in the commands above.
+If you change some parameter, then you must change You will find all mongoDB parameters in coapthon/defines.py file.

 User Guide
 ========